rahife/fake-data-generator/csv/README.md

-This folder contain the generated files.
+This folder is for the generated files.